-Making fresh pasta with different types of flour is quite thrilling… and this pasta, made with fresh chickpea flour, is fun to make and absolutely delicious!
+Making fresh pasta with different types of flour is quite thrilling… and this pasta, made with fresh chickpea flour (aka garbanzo bean flour), is fun to make and absolutely delicious!
 The pasta acquires the slightly nutty, mild flavor of chickpeas, and turns out to be incredibly light.

 For best results, the chickpea flour needs to be mixed with “00” flour (or regular all-purpose flour).
 This is because the chickpea flour lacks gluten, and so a dough made completely of chickpea flour would be too stiff to knead (watch the video to learn my kneading technique!) and would lack the perfect texture of fresh pasta.